What’s new in 0.11.0

 Added support for C code generation for the following blocks:

-Manage comments in generated code
+Managing comments in the generated code

 Code generation for the top level of the model

-in the same directory where the model is located (or in the current directory if the model has not yet been saved to disc).
+The generated code is located in a directory named modelname_code in the same directory where the model is located (or in the current directory if the model has not been saved to disk yet).